opennetworkinglab/fabric-p4test/README.md

 the container.
 For this reason, the script expects a Docker image that has the whole Barefoot SDE installed in it or just the `tofino-model` package.
 In both cases, the `tofino-model` executable should be on `PATH`.

+**IMPORTANT: make sure to reserve at least 8GB of RAM** for your Docker host system (or VM if running Docker Desktop for Mac), otherwise `tofino-model` might fail to start or affect test results negatively.

+### Steps

 1. Clone `fabric-tofino` repo and follow instructions to compile fabric.p4 for
    Tofino: